mr3project/mr3docs2/docs/quick/k8s/run-k8s/index.md

 ### 1. Creating and mounting PersistentVolume

-The environment variable `CREATE_PERSISTENT_VOLUME` in `env.sh` specifies whether or not to create a PersistentVolume.
+The environment variable `CREATE_PERSISTENT_VOLUME` in `env.sh` specifies whether or not to create a PersistentVolume and a corresponding PersistentVolumeClaim.

 ```sh
 # terminal-command